 App Development

 Figure 1 depicts the user interface of the developed R Shiny app available at https://dustyturner.shinyapps.io/KidsStep/.
-After the user inputs age, gender, height, and weight the application returns the expected PTC with a 95% prediction interval.
-The application also calculates an individual’s BMI and subsequent BMI z-score.
+After the user inputs age, gender, height, and weight, the application returns the expected PTC with a graph visualizing the probability of being in either gait state.

 Figure 1: Screen shot of the R Shiny App.
-After user input (age, weight), BMI (green) and BMI z-score (blue) are displayed with expected walk-to-run transition cadence (orange).
-The graphs on the right displays walk-to-run transition cadence and 95% prediction interval in response to changes in user inputs.
+After user input (age, weight, height, gender), BMI (green) is displayed with expected walk-to-run transition cadence (orange).
+The graph on the right displays the probabilities associated with being in either gait classification.

 Discussion